DarioCM/resumeCV/README.md

 **Mexico, Spain | May 2015 - June 2018**
 - INTERALIA (Coca Cola) : Developed secure APIs and interactive components using Spring, Hibernate, and JQuery.
 - BASSOL (Banamex Citi) : Created PAY/COB modules with JSP, Spring, and Hibernate.
-- ISBAN (Santander) : Migrated BancaSphere platform components and implemented backend solutions using WebSphere and JDBC.
+- Santander : Migrated BancaSphere platform components and implemented backend solutions using WebSphere and JDBC.

 ---

 ## 📂 Projects